davidpacold/Airia-Powered-Slackbot/README.md

    *Enhanced functionality (recommended):*
    - `channels:history` - Allows the bot to read channel messages
+   - `channels:join` - Allows the bot to join public channels
    - `channels:read` - Allows the bot to see channel information
    - `chat:write.public` - Allows the bot to write in public channels it's not a member of
    - `commands` - Allows the bot to use slash commands